Tulkhadka222/https-Tulkhadka222.github.io-student-project-/README.md

 # Student Front-End Project

 This is a responsive front-end website built as part of my coursework.
-It demonstrates key web development skills using *HTML, **CSS (Flexbox & Grid), and **JavaScript*.
+It demonstrates key web development skills using HTML, CSS  and JavaScript..

 ## 🔗 Live Demo
 👉 [View the Live Website](https://tulkhadka222.github.io/https-Tulkhadka222.github.io-student-project-/)